Why Electricians Should Go Union: The Benefits of Joining the IBEW

 5. Training & Advancement Opportunities

-The IBEW offers one of the best apprenticeship and continuing education programs in the industry through NJATC (now ETI).
+The IBEW offers one of the best apprenticeship and continuing education programs in the industry through NJATC.
 You can earn while you learn — and continue training throughout your career to advance into higher-paying and specialized roles.

 In the IBEW, you’re not just a worker — you’re part of a brotherhood and sisterhood that stands together.
 There’s real strength in numbers, and a shared commitment to fairness, dignity, and professional excellence.